Polina Gagarina: 2019–present: Singer 2019

-For season eight of the Voice in 2019, she rejoined as a coach.
-Also, for the first time on The Voice Kids, she was a coach for season seven.
+In 2019, Gaganira rejoined The Voice as a coach for its eighth season.
+Also, for the first time on The Voice Kids, she was a coach for its seventh season.
+Gagarina's final team member won the ninth season making her the first female coach to win a season in The Voice history.

 In 2021, she teamed up with fellow Eurovision 2015 contestant Måns Zelmerlöw to record the official song, "Circles and Squares", for the 2021 World Figure Skating Championships.
 It was released on 21 February 2021.

 On 18 March 2022, Gagarina sang at a pro-government rally held at the Luzhniki Stadium in Moscow celebrating the eighth anniversary of the annexation of Crimea by the Russian Federation from Ukraine and endorsing Russia's invasion of Ukraine that started the previous month.
 She was subsequently banned from entering Estonia and Latvia, along with a list of 24 other Russian artists who had expressed their support for the Russian government's actions.
-Her concert, scheduled in February 2023 in Almaty, Kazakhstan, was cancelled after online protest in Kazakhstan over her support of Russian's military operation.
+Her concert, scheduled in February 2023 in Almaty, Kazakhstan, was cancelled after online protest in Kazakhstan over her support of Russian's war against Ukraine.
 The Presidential Administration of Russia put Gagarina on the list of singers who were recommended to be invited to state-sponsored events.

+In 2023, after taking the tenth season of The Voice off, Gagarina returned for its eleventh season and became the first female coach on the show to win multiple times.
+Also, she was offered by the general director Konstantin Ernst and the producers of the film to audition for the main role in the film "The Challenge" to go into space.

+Social and political activities

+In 2018, registered as a proxy for Vladimir Putin, during the 2018 presidential election, she was part of the Putin Team movement that advocated for him.

+In 2018, she was a proxy for Moscow mayoral candidate Sergey Sobyanin.

+Since 2018, she has been a member of the Presidential Council for Culture and Art.

+Gagarina publicly supports Russia's invasion of Ukraine.
+On March 18, 2022, she performed in Luzhniki at a rally-concert in honor of the anniversary of the annexation of Crimea under the title "Za world without Nazism!
+Za Russia!
+Za President!".

+In 2023, she was a member of the initiative group to nominate Vladimir Putin as a candidate for the presidential election in 2024.